 du Takes Too Long on Large Filesystems

 Scanning millions of files with du can take minutes.
-Speed up the process by limiting depth and excluding unnecessary paths:
+Speed up the first pass by limiting depth, staying on one filesystem, and sorting only the top-level result:

-The -x flag prevents crossing into virtual filesystems, and -d1 limits output to the top-level directories.
-For interactive exploration of large directory trees, consider a tool like ncdu which provides a navigable interface.
+The -x flag prevents crossing into mounted filesystems, and -d1 limits output to the top-level directories.
+For interactive exploration of large directory trees, consider a tool like ncdu, which provides a navigable interface.

 Conclusion